robotpy/pyfrc/docs/index.rst

 This library contains a few primary parts:

 * A built-in uploader that will upload your robot code to the robot
-* Integration with the py.test testing tool to allow you to easily write unit tests for your robot code.
+* Integration with the pytest testing tool to allow you to easily write unit tests for your robot code.
 * Simulation and 'robot physics' support